cucumber/cucumber-jvm/datatable/README.md

 ### Transformation in detail.

 As described earlier, there are four primitive table types.
-These can be used to transform a table into a list of lists, a list of maps, a map a list or a single object.
+These can be used to transform a table into a list of lists, a list of maps, a map of string to lists, or a single object.
 These transformations follow a number of simple algorithms.

 **TableCellTransformer => list of lists of objects**